Continuing Education Activity

 - Discitis is a serious but uncommon cause of back pain

-- It is more common in children than adults, has a male predilection, and targets diabetics and immune comprised patients
+- It is more common in children than adults, has a male predilection, and targets diabetics, and immune-compromised patients

 - Diagnosis is often delayed due to the commonality of back pain and unremarkable lab and imagining tests